lrajlich/docker-example/Readme.md

 ## Summary
 This project is a comprehensive docker example.
-It creates 3 different docker images (mysql, redis, sinatra) and then the docker images can be run as containers in 3 different ways, showing the different networking options for Docker.
+It creates 3 different docker images (mysql, redis, sinatra) and then the docker images can be run as containers in 3 different ways, highlighting different networking options for Docker.

 ## Pre-Requisites
 1) <a href="https://docs.docker.com/installation/mac/">Install Docker</a>.
 The linked page takes you through the setup steps.
 This will install a boot2docker program.
 All subsequent operations are to be run from inside boot2docker.<br>